hm-lang/core/proposals/README.md

 ### Testing enums with lots of values

-Note that if you are checking many values, a `which` statement may be more useful than testing each value against the various possibilities.
+Note that if you are checking many values, a `what` statement may be more useful than testing each value against the various possibilities.
 Also note that you don't need to explicitly set each enum value.